-LEVERAGING: the use of borrowed capital as a funding source when investing to expand the firm's asset base and generate returns on risk capital.
+LEVERAGING: The use of borrowed capital as a funding source when investing to expand the firm's asset base and generate returns on risk capital.
 Leverage is an investment strategy of using borrowed money-specifically, the use of various financial instruments or borrowed capital-to increase the potential return of an investment.
 Leverage can also refer to the amount of debt a firm uses to finance assets.
 When one refers to a company, property or investment as "highly leveraged," it means that item has more debt than equity.

-INVESTMENT POOLS: A government investment pool (GIP), or local government investment pool (LGIP), is a state or local government pool offered to public entities for the investment of public funds.
+INVESTMENT POOLS: A state or local government pool offered to public entities for the investment of public funds.